 2. El Cuarto de Tula (Tula’s Room)

 A world-class tres player, Pancho Amat expresses the essence of son cubano through traditional compositions and innovative performances.
 In 2010, the government of Cuba awarded him the Cuban National Music Award.
-He is active in Cuba as a nationally renowned musician and also internationally.
+He is active in Cuba as a nationally renowned musician and also abroad.

 The Cuban National Folk Dance Group during their 1993 Min-On concert in Japan